sc0w/chatty/README.md

 [experimental distribution][1].
 If you don't want to fetch it from there you can [build it from souce][2].

+### GNOME keyring plugin
+If you install the 'pidgin-gnome-keyring' plugin, whenever an account signs on, its password will automatically be saved to the keyring and removed from the plaintext accounts.xml file.
+If you use also Pidgin, you need to enable the 'Password Keyring' plugin in the extensions menu, otherwise Pidgin can't log in the accounts automatically.

 ### Build and install the SMS plugin
 ``` bash
 git clone git@source.puri.sm:Librem5/purple-mm-sms.git